Deafness in Italy: Milan conference

 The Milan conference happened in Italy in 1880 during the Second International Congress on Education of the Deaf in Milan, where they banned the usage of sign language in schools.
-Out of 164 delegates only 1 delegate, James Denison, principal of Kendall School in Washington, DC, was deaf.
-This created a split in history of LIS.
-Prior to 1880, deaf children were educated using signs or received bilingual education meaning they would learn both LIS and varying degrees of written and oral.
-After the ban of sign language in 1880, schools strictly focused on oralism.
-This causes deaf teachers to lose their jobs and created a decrease in deaf professionals in Italy.
+Out of 164 delegates, only one, James Denison, principal of Kendall School in Washington, DC, was deaf.
+This created a split in the history of LIS.
+Prior to 1880, deaf children were educated using signs or received bilingual education, meaning they would learn both LIS and varying degrees of written and oral.
+After the ban on sign language in 1880, schools strictly focused on oralism.
+This causes deaf teachers to lose their jobs and creates a decrease in deaf professionals in Italy.

-Sign Language was able to survive despite that ban because students were signing outside of school.
+Italian Sign Language was able to survive despite that ban because students were signing outside of school.

 Early hearing detection and intervention

 Detection

-In a nationwide survey done in 2018, 95.3% of newborns received hearing test.
-The universal newborn hearing screening has been mandatory in Tuscany, Italy since 2007.
+In a nationwide survey done in 2018, 95.3% of newborns received hearing tests.
+The universal newborn hearing screening has been mandatory in Tuscany, Italy, since 2007.
 Over time, other regions also adopted these guidelines.
 Each region uses different methodologies and has different results.
 The guidelines have also been updated over the years.

-The UNHS program in Tuscany and most regions is separated into 3 levels:
+The UNHS program in Tuscany and most regions is separated into three levels: